FigureTechnologies/digital-currency-consortium/smart-contract/README.md

 ## Upgrade the Consortium Wasm

-If there are code modications to the consortium wasm, the contract logic needs to be updated on chain.
+If there are code modifications to the consortium wasm, the contract logic needs to be updated on chain.
 Perform the step in the [Store the Consortium Wasm](#-store-the-consortium-wasm) section and then perform a migration of the wasm:

 ```bash